kayartaya-vinod/2019_04_MARIADB_ADMINISTARTION_UNISYS/Readme.md

 MariaDB >  GRANT developer To 'shyam'@'localhost';
 ```

-Now once the user TB or shyam will login to MairaDB, they can use this role.
+Now once the user shyam or shyam will login to MairaDB, they can use this role.
 Once the user login , they can check which role they are using by using below statment.

 ```sql